Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/README.md

 ```

 ### Urban Track
-Launching the following command will start the gazebo simulator in the race track.
+Launching the following command will start the gazebo simulator in the urban track.
 ```bash
 roslaunch avisengine_environment track_urban_simple.launch
 ```